-ENCs are specifically designed for use in electronic navigational systems onboard ships.
-The New Zealand Hydrographic Authority is responsible for creating and maintaining the official set of ENCs for New Zealand, South West Pacific and Antarctic waters.
+ENCs are specifically designed for use in electronic navigational systems on ships.
+The New Zealand Hydrographic Authority is responsible for creating and maintaining the official set of ENCs for New Zealand, south-west Pacific, and Antarctic waters.

-Prior to loading onto the LDS, the S-57 data from these ENCs is converted to shapefile format.
-It should be noted that due to the translation process, some characteristics of the S-57 data may not convert correctly to shapefile format.
-This data is updated on a six-monthly basis.
+Prior to being loaded onto the LDS, the S-57 data from these ENCs is converted to shapefile format.
+It should be noted that, due to the translation process, some characteristics of the S-57 data may not convert correctly to shapefile format.
+This data is updated on a 6-monthly basis.

-The RNC portfolio is designed for use in conjunction with compatible viewing software: Electronic Charting Systems (ECS) or Electronic Chart Display Information Systems (ECDIS).
-LINZ publishes NZ Mariner in BSB format as an annual chart base file plus a monthly cumulative chart update file of corrections published in Notices to Mariners.
-The NZMariner files can be downloaded from the LINZ website free-of-charge.
+The RNC portfolio is designed for use in conjunction with compatible viewing software: electronic charting systems (ECSs) or electronic chart display information systems (ECDISs).
+Toitū Te Whenua publishes NZMariner in BSB format as an annual chart base file, plus a monthly cumulative chart update file of corrections published in Notices to Mariners.
+The NZMariner files can be downloaded from the Toitū Te Whenua website free of charge.

 Individual georeferenced chart images are available for download from the LDS.
-If you’re not sure what chart you need, you can first search LINZ's online Chart Catalogue.
+If you’re not sure what chart you need, you can first search our online chart catalogue.
 If you are a regular customer, you can download and visualise the chart index in your GIS system.

-You can also embed hydrographic charts into your web, mobile or GIS application using LINZ's map services.
+You can also embed hydrographic charts into your web, mobile or GIS application using the Toitū Te Whenua map services.